RyanFrantz/ryanfrantz.github.io/_posts/2023-07-12-just-buy-it-already.md

 supporting software but you still think you need to build it.
 That means you need to hire for that experience.
 Notwithstanding the lead times to source and interview candidates, how confident are you in your ability to vet them for that same experience?
 And if you do manage to hire someone, how long will it take to deliver that thing?
-Your time is a a scarce resource.
+Your time is a scarce resource.
 It would be a better use of your time to rely on a vendor and instead focus on the core of your product.

 Finally, lest you think the nearly-always-buy position is naive, I know it's not as simple as composing